cdisc-org/COSMoS/README.md

   The [project](https://github.com/cdisc-org/COSMoS/tree/main/project) folder contains various artefacts generated from the [LinkML](https://linkml.io/linkml/) schema, such as JSON-Schema, or the Python object model.

+- **scripts**
+  - Scripts to generate artifacts from a LinkML schema
+  - Scripts to create Excel spreadsheets fron YAML files or API JSON responses
+  - Scripts to validate the YAML files
+  - A script to check the status of concepts at NCI EVS

 - **utilities**

   The [utilities](https://github.com/cdisc-org/COSMoS/tree/main/utilities) folder contains utilities to: